ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 Note that `nothing` means `no object`, not `no thing`.
 Since a room, in this case `Lab` is an object, it is not true that `nothing holds the player`.
-On the other hand, `something` means `some object`.
+On the other hand, `something` means `some thing`.
 So despite appearances, it is perfectly consistent that `nothing holds the player` and `something holds the player` are both false.